School of Business, Media and Technology

 - Complete all credit requirements and apply for degree with registrar

-- Submit written thesis component to the advisory committee at least two weeks prior to scheduled defense date
+- Submit written thesis component to the advisory committee at least two week prior to

 - Publicly schedule, exhibit, and orally defend body of thesis work to advisory committee